Cryonics Institute Case Report for Patient Number 202

 - The medical inquest normally lasting more than 2 hrs. needed 1hr and 45 min.
 It could be held short on entreaty of E. Gouras.

 - During that time the room was cooled as well as possible with open windows.

 - The transport to the funeral home in Bühl lasted 10min.

 Cryonics Institute Case Report for Patient Number 200

-CI patient #166 was a 92 year old female from Toronto.
-The patient was a CI member at the time of her death.
+CI patient #200 was an 88 year old female from Virginia.
+The patient was not a CI member at the time of her death.